How-To Guide: Embracing Cognitive Diversity In The Workplace

 Educate Your Team

 Meaningful change starts with education and awareness.
-By educating your employees of the strengths in their differences, you will cultivate a workplace that values cognitive diversity.
+By educating your employees about the strengths of their differences, you will cultivate a workplace that values cognitive diversity.

 Celebrate Differences Within Your Company